 From the perspective of generating audience laughter, public speaking professionals have significant advantages over stand-up comedians.

-In this article I’m going to explore those advantages keeping this in mind:
+In this post I am going to explore those advantages keeping this in mind:

 So if the mechanisms for generating laughter are the same, how does public speaking have advantages over stand-up comedy?